Nitinkuhar/letsgrind/README.md

 - **Historical Data** - Track activities for any past date

 ### 🏆 Competitive & Motivational
-- **Daily Champions Calendar** - See who won each day in a visual calendar grid
+- **Daily Champions Calendar** - See who won each day in a visual calendar grid with full rankings
-- **Overall Leaderboard** - Rankings based on weight loss progress
+- **Most Wins Tracker** - See who's been consistently crushing it over time
-- **Most Wins Tracker** - See who's been consistently crushing it
+- **Points System** - Earn points for completing daily activities
-- **Points System** - Earn points for completing activities
+- **Achievement Celebrations** - Special animations when weight loss goals are reached
-- **Achievement Celebrations** - Special animations when goals are reached
+- **Visual Progress Tracking** - Color-coded progress bars for each person

 ### 🎨 Beautiful Design
 - Modern, gradient UI with smooth animations